V/Line VLocity: Accidents and incidents

-During a passenger service to Bendigo on 26 February 2010, the driver of sets 2VL6, 2VL5 and 2VL17, at the time three two-car sets coupled in that order, was alerted to the smell of smoke in the leading car of 2VL5.
-The train stopped at Watergardens, where the driver and a relief driver also on board the train discovered a fire in the park brake system of 2VL5, which they were able to extinguish quickly.
+On 26 February 2010, during a passenger service to Bendigo, the driver of sets 2VL6, 2VL5 and 2VL17, three two-car sets coupled together, was alerted to the smell of smoke in the leading car of 2VL5.
+The train stopped at Watergardens, where the driver, and a relief driver also on board the train, discovered a fire in the park brake system of 2VL5, which they were able to extinguish quickly.
 2VL6 was decoupled and continued to Bendigo without incident.
-An investigation found that the park brake had either not been released on departure or had been inadvertently activated by the relief driver, who was travelling in the empty cab of the 2VL5 lead car.
+An investigation found that the park brake had either not been released on departure, or had been inadvertently activated by the relief driver who was travelling in the empty cab of the 2VL5 lead car.

-On 22 August 2014, a Metro Trains Comeng train, which had departed Laverton en route to Flinders Street, stopped after the driver noticed a loud noise and an apparent fault in his train's braking system.
-VLocity set 2VL5, which was being transferred from Geelong to Southern Cross without passengers, passed a red automatic signal without adhering to safe procedures for that situation, and the driver was unable to stop before colliding with the stationary Metro train.
+On 22 August 2014, a Metro Trains Comeng train Train 6502 consisted of two, 3-car sets being of cars 338M (Leading) - 1092T - 484M and 487M - 1052T - 427M., which had departed Laverton en route to Flinders Street, stopped after the driver noticed a loud noise and an apparent fault in his train's braking system.
+The V/Line train 8280 was a VLocity Diesel Multiple Unit consisting of VL05 (units 1105 (leading) and 1205), VL12 (units 1112 and 1212) and VL39 (units 1139, 1339 and 1239), which was being transferred from Geelong to Southern Cross without passengers, passed a red automatic signal in a manner that did not conform to Section 3, Rule 1 of the 1994 Book of Rules and Operating Procedures, and the driver was unable to stop before VL5 (1105) collided with the rear (427M) of stationary Metro train.
 The driver of the VLocity and 8 passengers on the Metro train sustained minor injuries.
-An investigation by the Australian Transport Safety Bureau found that the driver of the VLocity, travelling too fast for the situation, was distracted and failed to notice the inadequate rear marker lights of the Metro train.
+An investigation by the Australian Transport Safety Bureau found that the driver of the VLocity was travelling too fast for the situation, was distracted and the inadequate rear marker lights on the Metro EMU contributed to the collision.